baetyl/baetyl-docs-en/docs/develop/How-to-import-third-party-libraries-for-python-runtime.md

     codedir: 'var/db/baetyl/function-sayhi'
 ```

 As above, after receiving the message publish to the topic `py`, the `localhub` service will call the `get.py` script to handle, and following it publish the result to the topic `py/hi`.
-So in the test case, we use MQTTBOX to subscribe the topic `py/hi` and publish the message `{"action": "A"}` to the `localhub` service by the topic `py`.
-If everything works correctly, MQTTBOX can receive the message of the topic `py/hi` which contains the headers information of [https://baetyl.io](https://baetyl.io) as shown below.
+So in the test case, we use MQTTBox to subscribe the topic `py/hi` and publish the message `{"action": "A"}` to the `localhub` service by the topic `py`.
+If everything works correctly, MQTTBox can receive the message of the topic `py/hi` which contains the headers information of [https://baetyl.io](https://baetyl.io) as shown below.

 ![Get the header information of https://baetyl.io](../images/develop/write-python-script-third-lib-requests.png)